suddjian/bloggjian/content/blog/resolution/index.md

 title: "Resolution"
 date: "2020-07-00T19:20:00.000Z"
 description: ""
-tags: "life,work,reflection"
+tags: "reflection"
 ---

-Life isn't like a story in a book or a movie.
+Been a while, thought I'd write some more.

 Stories have beginnings and endings.
 But beginnings and endings aren't real.
 They're just a convenience.
-You can't keep telling a story forever.
+You probably don't want to keep telling a story forever.

-So many times, the most important things just sort of... hang there.
+Life is different.
+So many times, the most important story arcs just sort of... hang there.
 Unresolved.
-With nothing you can do.

 Sometimes you have to leave something behind.
-On the outside, walking away looks like an ending, but inside, to the person leaving, it never really ends.
+A relationship, a career, a belief.
+It isn't really en ending.
+It doesn't get conveniently packaged and tied with a bow.

-There's a lingering, active experience of what you've walked away from.
+There's a lingering, present experience of what you've left.
 Feelings of grief, or relief, or both.

-Perhaps death is like that too.
-On the outside, it looks like the end, but to the person dying, it just... lingers.
-Maybe.
+The soul can feel the future, and the past, at once.
+It lives outside of time.

+Longing, dread, grief, hope, regret, love, are parts of the same experience.

+The challenge of living in the present is that there is so much more past and future to feel.